 My degree is in Human Psychology and Eng Lit.
 I worked as a Veterinary Nurse for 5 years both in general practice and a cancer referral hospital.
 Other aspects of my working history has involved wildlife, farm animals and horses.

-I now predominantly work with dogs and cats and have been working as an Instructor and Consultant for over 11 years not including the early days spent in training.
-I originally started out in training with The Central School of Dog Training, and then went through an intensive phase of training with the Northern Centre for Canine Behaviour as well as attending various other workshops run by people such as Sarah Heath & Vicky Hall, the BVNA amongst many others.
+I now predominantly work with dogs and cats and have been working as an Instructor and Consultant since 2005, not including the 5 years spent as a student.
+I originally started out in training with The Central School of Dog Training, and then went through an intensive phase of training with the Northern Centre for Canine Behaviour as well as incorporating completing workshops run by people such as Sarah Heath & Vicky Hall, the BVNA amongst many others.
 I later completed the intensive assessment process of becoming Kennel Club Accredited.

 Its a never ending path of learning with our pets and I continue to do so from people with amazing experience to share and from my own numerous four legged friends.
 I am passionate about working with owners and pets together to help over come the hurdles that arise.

-On a personal basis, I always have a combination of cats and dogs within my home life and I currently train my dogs in Obedience and Working Trials with my newest venture being in agility.
+On a personal basis, I always have a combination of cats and dogs within my home life and have spent time training and competing my dogs in Obedience and Working Trials with my newest venture being in agility.

 We are always here as a starting point to help you find what you need.